diffblue/gitlab/doc/administration/geo/index.md

 ### Configuring Geo with Object Storage

-For information on configuring Geo with object storage, see [Geo with Object storage](replication/object_storage.md).
+For information on configuring Geo with Object storage, see [Geo with Object storage](replication/object_storage.md).

 ### Disaster Recovery